Tips for more sensitive copywriting in tough times Monday October 5, 2020

 Sensitive copywriting means being aware that your content may have a different impact on your audience than usual.
 It’s about adapting your tone of voice to connect effectively with your audience instead of putting up barriers.

 Sensitivity in copywriting is a strength.
 It’s a clear recognition of the concerns of your clients and prospects.
 Sensitivity has always played a vital part in effective copywriting, of course, but it matters even more now.

 Clients have been asking me how they should adapt their copywriting approach during these more challenging times.
 Here are some of the tips I shared with them:

 Check your words

 Staying sensitive in copywriting relies on taking care of the details.
 Early on in the drafting stage, be on the look-out for language which could make your audience uncomfortable.
 Now is the time to over-analyse.
-Double and triple check throughout the copywriting process.
-By removing potential obstacles between you and your audience, your voice could be the one which stands out beyond the tough times.
+Double and triple-check throughout the copywriting process.
+By removing potential obstacles between you and your audience, your voice could be the one that stands out beyond the tough times.

 Show you’re on their side